jullyzhyn/learngit/readme.txt

 We don't talk any more.
+Yes.

 Like we used to do.